jmsalvador2395/svm/README.md

 Using the environment built from the instructions above, start your jupyter notebook server by calling
 `jupyter notebook` in the project root.

-Then you can follow the jupyter notebook to train a model, generate graphs from training, and then visualize the weights of the model
+Then you can follow the jupyter notebook `svm_example.ipynb` to train a model, generate graphs from training, and then visualize the weights of the model